The Ultimate SEO Checklist for Shopify Store Owners

 Imagine you have a website, and you’re curious about the people who visit it.
 You might be wondering, “How many people are coming to my website?
 What are they doing once they’re here?
 And most importantly, what can I do to make sure they take the actions I want them to?”
 Well, you’re in the right place because we’re about to break it all down for you.

-Why Tracking Website Metrics Matters
+Why Tracking Website Traffic Metrics Matters

 Tracking website metrics is an indispensable aspect of managing and growing an online presence.
 It provides valuable insights that can inform strategic decisions, improve user experience, enhance ROI, and maintain a competitive edge.
 Let’s delve deeper into why tracking website metrics matters: